benmvp/slides/2018/nodesummit/esnext.md

   * Spec will only change based upon implementations necessitating one
 - Needs real-world implementations which pass additional acceptance test suite
 - May be in ES2019, may not
+  * Have until January 2019

+- Let's look at some features...

 /////
 <!-- .slide: data-background="url(../../img/esnext/slim-emcee-ug-the-poet-truth_from_africa_photography-462985-unsplash.jpg) no-repeat center" data-background-size="cover" -->